Nigeria arrests dozens in hunt for minister's kidnapped mother

-ONITSHA, Nigeria (Reuters) - Nigeria’s army said on Thursday soldiers had arrested 63 people in raids as they searched for the finance minister’s 82-year-old mother, kidnapped from her home on Sunday.
+ONITSHA, Nigeria, Dec 13 (Reuters) - Nigeria’s army said on Thursday soldiers had arrested 63 people in raids as they searched for the finance minister’s 82-year-old mother, kidnapped from her home on Sunday.

 It is not yet known whether the abduction of Kamene Okonjo, mother of former World Bank director Ngozi Okonjo-Iweala, was political or for financial gain.